AlbertNdengeyintwali/Optimizing-the-Cobb-Douglas-Production-Function/README.md

 ## Objectives

-- **Primary Objective**: o optimize the output from the generalized Cobb-Douglass production function in a given company where more than two inputs are available while accounting for cost linear constraints satisfied by those inputs.
+ **The Primary Objective** of this research is to optimize the output from the generalized Cobb-Douglass production function in a given company, and to determine an optimal combination of inputs given a fixed amount of units in  the production function.
-- **Secondary Objectives**:
+ **The specific objectives of this study are the following:**:
  - To estimate the parameters of the generalized Cobb-Douglass production function in a firm with more than two inputs.
  - To determine how much output to produce from the Cobb-Douglas production function for a given amount of inputs.
-    - To know the maximum output from the Cobb-Douglass production function, and what combination of inputs to be used given the price of inputs.
+ - To know the optimal output from the Cobb-Douglass production function, and what combination of inputs to be used given the price of inputs.

+## Methodology

+In this final research project, we have used the following methodology in order to achieve the specified objectives:

+ - **Problem formulation** We started by formulating the problem to be considered in this final research project.
+The formulation of the problem was done by taking into consideration the following questions:

+ 1. What are the methods used to estimate parameters of the Cobb-Douglass production function?
+ 2. In a given firm, how much output to produce from the Cobb-Douglas production function for a given amount of inputs?
+ 3. Given an amount of output from the Cobb-Douglass production function, what is the best combination inputs to be used given the price of each unit of inputs?

+- **Theoretical review** We have started by reading  the theory related to optimization problems.
+Namely, different types of problems in optimization such as linear and non-linear, constrained and non-constrained, and different methods that are used to solve these types of problem.
+A particular attention, was paid to the Lagrange multiplier method, Karush-Kuhn Tucker conditions and the method of Least-squares.
+Different documents related to optimization methods were consulted.
+- **Designing the research project** The primary goal of this final research project, is to optimize the output from the generalized Cobb-Douglass production function in a given company where more than two inputs are available while accounting for cost linear constraints.
+Different steps that are used to achieve this goal were discussed and the methods to be used.
+The topic was suggested by my supervisor and different steps to follows were fixed in a close collaboration with me.
+- **Data collection and data analysis** The data used in this final project are the secondary data that we have taken from a book of statistics.
+In these data, we have taken the columns as the values of inputs, where a period of twelve months was considered.
+To estimate the parameters, the Python software was used.

 **Example of a Cobb-Douglass production function**:

 - Here's an example of a production function: $Q = K^{0.3} \cdot L^{0.7}$.